 - What will surprise me most about running for office?

-- What happens if I win my election?
+- What happens when I win my election?

 - What happens if I lose my election?